PiotrJustyna/drakon-renderer/terms.md

     * transplantation of a liana
     * selection of an initial terminator
     * deletion of the end of a primitive
+* bus
+* fragment
+  * upper bus
+  * standard branch
+  * lower bus
+* operation: insert a fragment, applies to:
+  * axiom-silhouette charts
+  * silhouette drakon-charts
+  * upper bus broken at the valent point of the third kind/type
+  * fragment is inserted and attached to the upper and lower buses
+* operataion: additional entry into a program
+  * applies to:
+    * axiom-silhouette charts
+    * silhouette drakon-charts
+  * an additional initial terminator is inserted above the headline icon
+* branch
+* operation: deletion of the last branch
+  * applies to:
+    * axiom-silhouette charts
+    * silhouette drakon-charts
+  * what gets deleted:
+    * the last branch
+    * entering vertical appendix of the upper line
+    * used to describe an infinite parallel process (we are removing the end terminator after all)
+* silhouette drakon-chart
+  * starts as a axiom-silhouette chart
+  * finite number of the following operations:
+    * insertion of a fragment
+    * insertion of a skewer-block
+    * transplantation of a liana
+    * grounding of a liana
+    * selection of an initial terminator
+    * additional entry into a program
+    * deletion of the last branch

 ---